Giovanni Martinelli: Biography and career

 Outside the United States, Martinelli appeared in Paris and Buenos Aires during his prime but – oddly enough – his native Italy did not hear him at his peak.
 In 1937, he returned to London to sing at the Covent Garden in highly acclaimed performances of Otello and as Calaf, opposite the exceptionally powerful English dramatic soprano Eva Turner.
 Martinelli retired from the stage in 1950, although he gave one final performance in 1967 – at the age of 81 – as Emperor Altoum in Turandot, in Seattle.
 During retirement he taught singing in New York, where one of his pupils was tenor Jack Harrold.

 Martinelli was essentially a spinto tenor of steely brilliance, commanding a strong high C; his rigorously controlled technique gave him exceptional breath control, although it did not eschew some occasional tightness and squeezing out of notes, particularly during the later phase of his career.

 In 1945, Martinelli retired from singing on stage but continued to make occasional appearances at charity recitals.
 Martinelli sang as Samson in Philadelphia in 1950 and as the emperor in a Seattle concert of Turandot in 1967.

-He died 2 February 1969, aged 83, at Roosevelt Hospital in New York City.
+Martinelli died 2 February 1969, aged 83, at Roosevelt Hospital in New York City.